-To own a full home theatre speaker system may involve a lot of extra cables and boxes, not to mention a fair bit of furniture rearranging, but we think the pay-off of a full, immersive home theatre experience is well worth the hassle and needn't cost the earth.
+There's no way to avoid it - getting a serious surround sound set-up is a substantial venture.
+A complete home theatre speaker system is a bit of an investment that may involve a lot of extra cables and boxes, not to mention a fair bit of furniture rearranging.
+But despite all that, we adamantly feel that the pay-off of an authentic, immersive home cinema experience is well worth the bother and, with a bit of research, really needn't cost the earth.

 The first thing to consider is the number of channels.
 A 5.1 system is most common and comprises five speakers (two pairs of either floorstanding or standmount speakers and one centre speaker) and one subwoofer.